Tomato & Fennel Salad with Vegan Pistachio Pesto

 The pesto dressing makes all the difference in this salad.
-The peppery tang of the summer/winter savoury/savory (marzeh in Persian), mint and pistachio pesto really complements the sweetness of the tomatoes but for those of you who don’t have access to savory there’s the option of using thyme and mint instead.
+The peppery tang of the summer/winter savoury (marzeh in Persian), mint and pistachio pesto really complements the sweetness of the tomatoes but for those of you who don’t have access to savory there’s the option of using thyme and mint instead.

 Summer savoury (and its perennial relative winter savoury) are hard to find in many countries unless one grows them at home but in Iran summer savoury is sold in big bunches by every greengrocer.
 If you don’t have summer/winter savoury I recommend using a mixture of mint and fresh thyme.
 The sharpness of thyme works quite well too.

 Tomatoes didn’t show up in Iran until late 19th or early 20th century but when they did they completely took over the cuisine.
 It’s hard to imagine Persian cooking without tomatoes or tomato puree/paste.

 One of my earliest memories is of my grandma boiling sieved tomatoes in huge pots in summer to make tomato paste.
 High tomato prices in Iran can even have political ramifications, seriously!
 So this salad is not Persian in form but quite Persian in spirit!

 I made my salad with some lovely heritage tomatoes I found in a market but any nice juicy sweet tomato will work.
 Cherry tomatoes of any colour will work nicely too.
 Fennel bulbs add crunch to this salad but sliced cucumbers can be used instead if fennel isn’t available or in season where you live.